 Houseparty X White Bear

-We met with Julia Onken, Houseparty’s Product Marketing Manager, to discuss meeting your users where they are and how to really get to know your customers in order to drive brand.
-Our chat covered everything from hanging out with teens over pizza and sharing google docs with them to create their new game Chips And Guac.
+We met with Julia Onken, Houseparty’s Product Marketing Manager.
+We discussed meeting your users and how to really get to know your customers in order to drive brand.
+Our chat covered everything from hanging out with teens over pizza and sharing google docs to create their new game Chips And Guac.
 You can also watch her whole talk on our Youtube channel.

 Meet Your Users Where They Are

 Onken dived into the science and art of on-the-ground market research and how being personable is key to establishing genuine relationships with your audience.